Rodrigo-Duarte-8128/mortgage-calculator/README.md

-# mortgage-calculator
+# Mortgage Calculator
 A simple calculator which gives the monthly installments of a variable-rate Euribor mortgage.
+The user should input the amount still owed to the bank as well as the number of payments left and the spread of the loan.
+The user then has the option of selecting the type of Euribor rate and to automatically get the current rate of that type.
+The app will automatically connect to the internet (if possible) and obtain the correct up to date value for the Euribor rate.